-Implementation Strategy 3.1a: Evaluate opportunities for allowing smaller lots in Talent's Low Density Residential zoning designations.
-RS-7 has a minimum lot size of 6,000 square feet and RS-5 has a minimum lot size of 7,000 square feet.
+Implementation Strategy 3.1a: Evaluate opportunities for allowing smaller lots in the zones in Talent's Low Density Residential zoning designations.
+RS-7 has a minimum lot size of 6,000 square feet and RS-45 has a minimum lot size of 7,000 square feet.

-Implementation Steps: (1) Develop regulations allowing smaller lot sizes and (2) develop and adopt changes to the Comprehensive Plan and zoning ordinance to implement these changes through a public process.
+Implementation Steps: (1) Work with Planning Commission to develop evaluate opportunities for Develop regulations allowing smaller lot sizes and (2) develop and adopt changes to the Comprehensive Plan and zoning ordinance to implement these changes through a public process.